yourwishismine1989/EVM-Create-Tokens/README.md

 * back in MetaMask, click the 'Import tokens' link
 <!--Images-->
 ![MetaMask_Import-tokens](MetaMask_Import-tokens.jpg)
-* paste the contract that you copied to your clipboard
+* paste the contract that you copied to your clipboard and click the 'Add custom token' button
 <!--Images-->
 ![MetaMask_click-Add-custom-token](MetaMask_click-Add-custom-token.jpg)
 * click 'Import tokens' button